 1 (2) All employees providing craft labor have at a minimum completed the OSHA 10- 2 hour construction training course for safety established by the U.S. Department of 3 Labor, Occupational Safety and Health Administration.
 4 SUBDIVISION B. PURCHASING OF CITY GOODS AND SERVICES 5 Sec.
 17-5-12.
-Major purchases; solicitation of bids, comparison of equalization credits in 6 bids, and application of equalization credits for bids , for major purchases ; limited bidding; 7 documentation to be made available; prohibitions against unapproved assignments or 8 subcontractors; required clearances for purchases; required clearances for construction 9 projects; prohibitions related to construction workforce development and construction 10 workforce investment businesses; exceptions.
+Major purchases; solicitation of bids, comparison of equalization credits in 6 bids, and application of equalization credits for bids, for major purchases; limited bidding; 7 documentation to be made available; prohibitions against unapproved assignments or 8 subcontractors; required clearances for purchases; required clearances for construction 9 projects; prohibitions related to construction workforce development and construction 10 workforce investment businesses; exceptions.
 11 (a) Solicitation of bids.
 Where the purchase entails a major expenditure as defined in 12 Section 17-5-1 of this Code, the Purchasing Director shall provide for the procurement of 13 competitive bids as follows: 14 (1) Prepare the invitation for bids, describing the City's requirements clearly, 15 accurately and completely, avoiding unnecessarily restrictive specifications which 16 might unduly limit the number of bidders.
 The invitation shall include: 17 a.
 A notification to all bidders that the City has a preference for 18 environmentally-preferred goods and services and will purchase them 19 where they are price competitive, available, and substantiated according to 20 accepted federal and commercial standards; and 21 b.
 A notification to all bidders that prices bid will be compared to prices 22 available to the City from applicable cooperative purchases resources.

-1 (2) Publicize the invitation for bids by advertising for bids one or more times both in the newspaper designated to print the official business of the City and in a 2 centralized location on the City's official website.
-Where appropriate, the 3 Purchasing Director shall include advertisements in newspapers, trade journals, 4 5 association postings, websites, and any other appropriate media sources.
-In 6 addition, the Purchasing Director may send copies of such advertisement to persons 7 and firms likely to be interested therein.
-Such advertisement shall accurately and 8 clearly describe or refer to the subject matter of the proposed purchase and may 9 also refer the bidder to specifications on file in the Office of Contracting and 10 Procurement.
-Such advertisement shall specify the time and place of submitting 11 bids and such other information from the specifications as the Purchasing Director 12 shall deem advisable in the interest of the City.
-After publication of one 13 advertisement, specifications shall not be changed without the publication of a new 14 advertisement calling attention to such change.
-A reasonable time shall be allowed 15 to enable prospective bidders to prepare and submit bids before the time set for public opening of bids.
-16 In addition to the methods of publicizing bids set forth in Subsection (a)(2) of this 17 (3) 18 section, the Purchasing Director may also provide notification of bids specifying 19 the time and place of submission of bids, and other such information the Purchasing 20 Director determines is in the best interest of the City, in the following manner: 21 Posting on the City of Detroit's website and social media page; a.
+- (2) Publicize the invitation for bids by advertising for bids one or more times both in the newspaper designated to print the official business of the City and in a centralized location on the City's official website.
+Where appropriate, the Purchasing Director shall include advertisements in newspapers, trade journals, association postings, websites, and any other appropriate media sources.
+In addition, the Purchasing Director may send copies of such advertisement to persons and firms likely to be interested therein.
+Such advertisement shall accurately and clearly describe or refer to the subject matter of the proposed purchase and may also refer the bidder to specifications on file in the Office of Contracting and Procurement.
+Such advertisement shall specify the time and place of submitting bids and such other information from the specifications as the Purchasing Director shall deem advisable in the interest of the City.
+After publication of one advertisement, specifications shall not be changed without the publication of a new advertisement calling attention to such change.
+A reasonable time shall be allowed to enable prospective bidders to prepare and submit bids before the time set for public opening of bids. - (3) Provide notification of bids in accordance with the community outreach requirements identified in Section 12-10-16 of this Code. - (4) Receive written bids submitted by prospective contractors. - (b) Comparison of equalization credits.